alignwebs/laravel-livewire-wizard/docs/usage/creating-your-first-wizard.md

 }
 ```

-This `CartComponent` is a regular Livewire component, so you can add any Livewire functionality you want.
+This `CartStepComponent` is a regular Livewire component, so you can add any Livewire functionality you want.
 You could display some info, add actions, handle a form, anything goes!

 Since steps are Livewire components, don't forget to register all steps to Livewire.